hafsa-rayn/flagships-doc/README.md

-# FLAGDPS - React Style Guide
+# FLAGDPS - Style Guide

 This style guide is mostly based on the standards that are currently prevalent in JavaScript.